Definify.com

 5.

 That, in the following use, has been called a conjunction.
 'I heard that the Greeks had defeated the Turks.'
 But in this case, that has the same character as in No.4.
 It is the representative of the part of the sentence which follows, as may be seen by inverting the order of the clauses.
 'The Greeks had defeated the Turks; I heard that.'
 'It is not that I love you less.'
-That here refers to the latter clause of the sentence, as a kind of demonstrative.
+That here refers to the latter clause of the sentence, as a kind of demonstrative.7.

+That was formerly used for that which, like what.
 We speak that we do know, and testify that we have seen.
 John 3.
 [This use is no longer held legitimate.]

 8.

 When this and that refer to foregoing words, this, like the Latin hie, and French ceci, refers to the latter, and that to the former.
 It is the same with these and those.
+Self-love and reason to one end aspire,

 Pain their aversion, pleasure their desire,